 Is there any specific diet which should be followed during the treatment?

 Nutrition is an exceptionally important element of oncological treatment.
 A wholesome and correctly balanced diet is of great importance for the success of the treatment.
-Key dietary principles: • Diet in neoplastic diseases should be customised – each patient may tolerate the treatment and diet during its course differently. • The patient should maintain correct body weight.
-Identification of slight malnutrition and modification of the nutrition method has a very significant impact on treatment results.
-In a neoplastic disease, the organism has a higher demand for the quantity of calories and protein consumed.
+Key dietary principles: • Diet in neoplastic diseases should be customised – each patient may tolerate treatment (and diet during its course) differently. • The patient should maintain correct body weight.
+Identification of slight malnutrition, accompanied by changes in the diet, has a very significant impact on treatment outcome.
+In a neoplastic disease, the organism has a higher demand for calories and protein.
 You should try and eat a little more than before the diagnosis and gradually increase the volume and frequency of meals.
 In the event of weakness and noticeable body weight loss, the oral intake of food supplements should be considered. • Sometimes it is necessary to modify the diet due to the specific nature of the disease and the need to protect a particular organ.
 The best methods of preparing meals for patients include boiling, stewing and roasting. • You should take a lot of drinks at room temperature.
 Avoid sweetened beverages and highly processed food with high sugar content.
-It is good to drink still mineral water and light tea infusions. • Do not take food supplements, but in certain situations (some diseases result in vitamin and mineral deficiencies), this should be done under the supervision of a doctor or a dietician.
+It is good to drink still mineral water and light tea infusions. • Do not take food supplements, but in certain situations (some diseases result in vitamin and mineral deficiencies) this should be done under the supervision of a doctor or a dietician.
 A properly balanced and varied diet covers the organism’s demand for all necessary nutritional components.